-Use this screen to set the language, date format, current date, time, setup screens password (0000 - for none) or (0001 to 9999), and screen saver delay.
+Use this screen to set the language, date format, current date, time, setup screens password (0000 - for none) or (0001 to 9999), and screen saver delay (zero equals screen saver off).

 Advanced Screen 2 - Units

 Use this screen to set the temperature units, pressure units, volume units, and cycle units (pump cycles or volume).